 The proposed decision of the ALJs in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.

-Comments were filed on \\\\\\ by the following:
+Joint Comments were filed by the settling parties on November 12, 2020.
+Separate comments were also filed on the same day by the PG&E, CUE, JCCA, A4NR, WEM, and Reid.
+Reply Comments were filed by on November 19, 2020.